🧠 Brainy API Reference

 clusterId- Unique cluster identifierentities- Array of entities in the clustercentroid- Average embedding vector (if includeCentroid is true)

-const stats = brain.getStats()
+const stats = await brain.getStats()

 Initialization